alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     }
 ```

-You might notice that the name of the tokens as well as the name of the rules
+You might notice that the name of the token mappers as well as the name of the rule mappers
 are the same than those defined in the `Calc` grammar, this is why the mapping
 will work.
 You also might notice that some rules in the grammar are not defined here,
 which means that their tokens will be simply pass to the enclosing rule.
+Tokens marked as `@Fragment`
+as well as tokens that are aggregated (enclosed in a rule exposed as a token with `.asToken(...)`) are
+not present either in the mappings.

+#### Node builder

 From this base, we are able to build our node builder :